Official websites use .mil

 Secure .mil websites use HTTPS

-Graduates of Officer Candidate School Class 62-20 included Larry Zuniga of Bowling Green, Dustin McKie-Miller of Lexington, and David Mutuse and Seth Weddle, both from Richmond, Ky.
+Graduates of OCS Class 62-20 included Larry Zuniga of Bowling Green, Dustin McKie-Miller of Lexington, and David Mutuse and Seth Weddle, both from Richmond, Ky.

 Honored guests, Brig.
 Gen. Hal Lamberton, Kentucky adjutant general, Col. Frederick Bates, the 238th Regiment Training Institute commander, and Chaplain (Col.) Jay Padgett, the senior state chaplain, spoke words of encouragement during the ceremony.

-“When you’re in a leadership role, you’re going to be confronted by issues, and you will want to put a positive spin on these challenges for you and your Soldiers,” said Lamberton, as he addressed the group.
+“When you’re in a leadership role, you’re going to be confronted by issues, and you will want to put a positive spin on these challenges for you and your Soldiers,” said Lamberton, as he advised the group of new leaders.
 “This will present you with more problems.
 But that is the dynamic we deal with as leaders in any capacity.”

 These four new lieutenants faced many challenges already as they overcame difficulties on the road to becoming commissioned officers.
 They pushed through the COVID-19 pandemic and instructors tested their ability to lead others in many trials within the school’s program.